MarioWindsor/bamnio-website/articles/what-is-ableism.md

 **The schools**

-The mainstream schools reject or ostracize the disabled as unfit to attend their schools.
+Many of the mainstream schools reject or ostracize the disabled as unfit to attend their schools.
 In special schools too, the non-verbal children are treated differently than the verbal.

 **The society**